timstoverdocs/portfolio/howtobuildapc.md

-#How To Build A Computer:
+# How To Build A Computer:
-### This document should be used directly proceeding the "Intro to PC Parts" document.
-The knolwedge obtained in that document is required to better understand the content of this document.
+#### This document should be used directly proceeding the "Intro to PC Parts" document.
+The knowledge obtained in that document is required to better understand the content of this document.

 [Intro to PC Parts](pcpartsintro.md)

+## Article Contents:
+This document details the steps to build a computer from start to finish.

+**Note:** This is only one method to build a computer.
+The steps don't have to be done exactly in this order.
+The steps detailed below are good for a beginner because they allow for testing of the components prior to putting them into a case.

 ### Required Parts
 All parts have been explained in the "Intro to PC Parts" document linked above.